 Principle of Cytokine Release Assay

-The Cytokine Release Assay assesses T cell activation by measuring cytokine secretion (IFN-γ, IL-2, TNF-α).
+The Cytokine Release Assay assesses T-cell activation by measuring cytokine secretion (IFN-γ, IL-2, TNF-α).

 These cytokines can be detected using ELISPOT, ELISA, Luminex, or flow cytometry.